 Week 35: Ecosystems in Sprite Lab Lesson overview: Purpose: This project asks students to use their coding skills to develop a model of a system.
-Students might model ecosystems or interactions between the geosphere, biosphere, hydrosphere, and/or atmosphere.
-Lesson: Students might model ecosystems or interactions between the geosphere, biosphere, hydrosphere, and/or atmosphere.
-Warm Up Predict Main Activity Run Investigate Modify Make Wrap Up Reflection Lesson links/resources: CS Connections: Ecosystems in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
+Students might model ecosystems or interactions between the geosphere, biosphere, nydrosphere, and/or atmosphere. • Students might model ecosystems or interactions between the geosphere, biosphere, hydrosphere, and/or atmosphere. • Students might model ecosystems or interactions between the geosphere, biosphere, hydrosphere, and/or atmosphere. • Warm Up • Predict • Main Activity • Run • Investigate • Modify • Make Wrap Up • Reflection

+Lesson links/resources: CS Connections: Ecosystems in Sprite Lab CS objectives addressed: Students will be able to: Develop their computer science skills using Scratch Use Scratch to create a program using sequences, events, loops, and conditionals Standards: 1B.AP.10-Create programs that include sequences, events, loops, and conditionals.
 1B.AP.11-Decompose (break down) problems into smaller, manageable subproblems to facilitate the program development process.
 1B.AP.12-Modify, remix, or incorporate portions of an existing program into one's own work to develop something new or add more advanced features.
-Time needed: Total Time: 70 min Warm Up 10 min Main Activity 45 min Wrap Up 15 min Materials needed: Teacher: Subject integrated: Science Other standards addressed: E.3.9 -Students will demonstrate an understanding of how the Earth's systems (i.e., geosphere, hydrosphere, atmosphere, and biosphere) interact in multiple ways to affect Earth's surface materials and processes.
-Vocabulary: Sprite: A graphic on the screen with a location, size, and appearance Costume: An image that gives a sprite its appearance

-Event: An action that causes something to happen Notes: Event: An action that causes something to happen Ideas for adapting project
+Time needed: Total Time: 70 min• Warm Up 10 min• Main Activity 45 min• Wrap Up 15 min Materials needed: Teacher: • Computer • Projector/smartboard with sound • Code.org account Students: • Computer/tablet with internet access • Code.org account Subject integrated: Science Other standards addressed: E.3.9 -Students will demonstrate an understanding of how the Earth's systems (i.e., geosphere, hydrosphere, atmosphere, and biosphere) interact in multiple ways to affect Earth's surface materials and processes.
+Vocabulary: Sprite: A graphic on the screen with a location, size, and appearance Costume : An image that gives a sprite its appearance Event: An action that causes something to happen Notes: Ideas for adapting project